huff-language/huffc/README.md

----
-📌 **Deprecation Notice**
+# The Huff Programming Language

+## DEPRECATION WARNING

-This repository is deprecated and no more work will be done on it.
+This repository is considered deprecated and will be archived.
+For the new version of this tool please go to [huff-rs](https://github.com/huff-language/huff-rs).

 You can continue to use this and it should work as-is but any future issues will not be fixed by the community.

-We have transitioned to developing [huff-rs](https://github.com/huff-language/huff-rs).
----
-# The Huff Programming Language

 ![Huff logo.](logo.png)